uwplse/tensat/README.md

 The verifier re-implements TASO's [verify.py](https://github.com/jiazhihao/TASO/blob/master/verify/verify.py).
 It takes a list of
-transformation rules to be checked and populates an EGraph with the expressions from theses rules.
+transformation rules to be checked and populates an EGraph with the expressions from these rules.
 Then it iteratively applies the axioms, checking if all rules are verified after each round.
 If so it stops, indicating success; otherwise it continues until the EGraph saturates.
-If there are still un-verified rules after saturation, then we can conclude those rules are unsound w.r.t. the axioms.
+If there are still un-verified rules after saturation, we can conclude those rules are unsound w.r.t. the axioms.
 This strategy is faster (~30x in our simple experiments) than naively verifying rule-by-rule, because the equality proofs of many rules may overlap, and each